 Our professional linguists have many years’ experience translating patents from various fields and are familiar with the technical terminology used in technical patent specifications.

-Telephone / teleconference interpreting is a practical way to bridge any language barriers.
+Telephone/teleconference interpreting is a practical way to bridge any language barriers.
 The interpreter is either located remotely (away from either party) or is with one of the parties.
-In both cases they deliver interpreting services through telephone conferencing.
+In both cases, they deliver interpreting services through telephone conferencing.

-Telephone interpretation is useful for clients who cannot travel to their counterparts' country, but still wish, for example, to hold business discussions or to communicate progress updates.
-At TJC Global, we are very happy to provide you with professionally qualified interpreters around the world in almost any selected language combinations.
+Telephone interpretation is helpful for clients who cannot travel to their counterparts’ countries but still wish to hold business discussions or communicate progress updates.
+At TJC Global, we are pleased to provide professionally qualified interpreters in almost any selected language combination.

 Simultaneous interpreting (also available with Video Remote Interpretation (VRI))

 is used for international conferences, critical business discussions, seminars & symposiums.
-In this case, there are usually two to three interpreters situated in a booth, away from the audience, who take turns to interpret at high speed, changing over every 15-20 minutes to avoid fatigue.
+In this case, two to three interpreters are usually situated in a booth, away from the audience, and take turns to interpret at high speed, changing over every 15-20 minutes to avoid fatigue and the lack of concentration, which affect the quality of interpretation.

-The interpreters use headsets to listen to the message of the speaker and repeat it immediately (practically "simultaneously") in the target language for the benefit of relevant audience members.
+The interpreters listen to the speaker’s message using headsets and repeat it immediately (practically “simultaneously”) in the target language to benefit relevant audience members.
+They also provide relay interpreting, which is helpful if the speakers give presentations in several languages.

-Consecutive interpreting (also available with Video Remote Interpretation (VRI)) is the most common type of interpreting.
-It is used for business discussions, negotiations, contract exchanges, commercial, legal, technical discussions, medical or court hearings or on site inspections.
-The interpreter listens to the speaker, often making notes, and delivers the meaning in the target language afterwards.
 The interpreter may wait until a pause or the end, at which point they deliver a translation relatively quickly.
-Consecutive interpreting may also be used at conferences for panel discussions, Q&A sessions or private discussions between parties - at a stand or elsewhere.
+Consecutive interpreting may also be used at conferences for panel discussions, Q&A sessions or private discussions between parties – at a stand or elsewhere.

 If you would like more information about our language services, please contact us.